birdwingo/react-native-reanimated-graph/README.md

 ## About

 `react-native-reanimated-graph` is a React Native component that provides a customizable and animated graph for displaying data.
 It allows you to visualize data points on a graph and supports various configuration options to customize the appearance and behavior of the graph.
+It is used in the [Birdwingo mobile app](https://www.birdwingo.com) to show user portfolio graphs and market graphs.

 <div style="flex-direction:row;">
   <img src="./src/assets/images/demo.gif" height="150">